GÄRSTHORN

 From Brig you can reach Birgisch and Mund via Naters.

-You can find a car park at the Salwald restaurant or a little higher up in the Äbi.
+Parking is available at the Salwald restaurant or slightly above in the Äbi.

-Take the post bus to Mund village and start your tour there.
+Take the post bus to Mund Dorf and start your route there.

-You can find the timetable and further information on how to get there at: www.sbb.ch
+You can find the timetable and more information about the journey at: www.sbb.ch

 The Salwald restaurant can only be reached by car.